 From his early years taking classical piano lessons, to playing in a rock band during the 1990s, composer Jeff Cardoni has built up a diverse musical background to draw on in his compositions.
-His breakthrough came as a part of the “CSI: Miami” team and his latest project is the score for recently-released show “Training Day.”
+His breakthrough came as a part of the “CSI: Miami” team and his project is the score for the released show “Training Day.”
 We spoke to him about his career and the challenges of composing scores for television programs.

 An interview with composer Jeff Cardoni